One Man Sings Incredible A Cappella Of ‘The Banner Of The Cross’

 acapeldridge-the-banner-of-the-cross

 The song was written by Civil War veteran Maj.
-Daniel Whittle, a 19th-century American gospel song writer, evangelist, and Bible teacher and was closely associated with the evangelistic campaigns of Dwight Lyman Moody.
+Daniel Whittle, a 19th-century American gospel songwriter, evangelist, and Bible teacher who was closely associated with the evangelistic campaigns of Dwight Lyman Moody.

 There’s a royal banner given for display